Context Class

 Context placeholder

-The full source of %context — every variable declaration, the loop over $context-colors, and the @extend %basic-context — referenced from How it works above:
+The full source of %context — every variable declaration and the loop over $context-colors:

 %context {